ochairo/dotfiles/README.md

 ## Overview

+- **Interactive Wizard**: UI for component selection with multiselect and descriptions
-- **Configuration as Code**: YAML-defined components for reproducible environments
+- **Configuration as Code**: YAML-defined components with automatic dependency resolution
-- **Modular Architecture**: Component-based system for selective installation
+- **Modular Architecture**: 60+ components for selective installation - install all or pick what you need
-- **Transactional**: Safe installation with rollback capabilities
+- **Smart Installation**: Parallel execution with dependency-aware batching for faster setup
-- **Cross-Platform**: macOS and Linux support with automatic package manager detection
+- **Cross-Platform**: Native package manager detection (Homebrew, apt, dnf) with platform-specific configs
-- **Shell Enhancement**: Zsh with Oh My Zsh, Starship, plugins, and custom configurations
+- **Shell Enhancement**: Zsh with Oh My Zsh, Starship prompt, syntax highlighting, and autosuggestions
-- **Development Ready**: Neovim with LSP, language version managers, modern CLI tools
+- **Development Tools**: Neovim with LSP, language version managers (pyenv, fnm, rustup), and modern CLI tools
+- **Safe & Traceable**: Transactional operations with rollback, backup, and ledger tracking

 ## Platform Support